 cannot handle the pregnancy or properly take care of a child.

 Women who decide to have an abortion take motherhood seriously.

 Most Canadians agree that women faced with an unplanned,

 unwanted pregnancy should be able to choose an abortion.

 How do I get an abortion?

-and make an appointment.
+below) and make an appointment.
 The clinic may want you to get

 an ultrasound before your abortion - they can either do it right